The Lead Up

 It was funnier the second time.

 I had to open at my retail job at 9 a.m.
 As the bus finally started moving, I wondered if I could be more like Elf, if I even had it in me.
 It felt like life was becoming a bed of pasta soaked in maple syrup, and I didn’t know why.
 I should just eat it.
 But I didn’t want to.
 My manager would ride my ass over something stupid in the morning, she always did.
 And yet I kept working there.
-I felt this pull of inertia, a subtle subversion kicking in beneath the surface.
+Felt this pull of inertia, a subtle subversion kicking in beneath the surface.
 I couldn’t account for it.
 Didn’t know how to stop it, either.

 A block to go, I pulled the chord to signal the driver.
 At Webster, I got off.
 The manager of Blockbuster Video stood on the corner, smoking a cigarette outside the store.
 He was obese.
 Once he had told me his ankles were permanently sprained because of his weight.
 I tried to fathom that every time I saw him, even now.
-I gave him a small wave, did a hop-skip to cross Webster before the light turned.
+Gave him a small wave, did a hop-skip to cross Webster before the light turned.

 What if the bus hadn’t sat parked on Broadway for 15 minutes?
 It’s a question that could haunt my dreams.
 But it doesn’t.